Easy DIY project using pallet boards to make a USA flag to hang on a garden flag pole. This flag will last much longer too! #pallet #DIY #patriotic

 Next, tape off the tops of the boards so you can paint the top parts with two coats of blue.
 The tools laying under the boards are to hold up the blue ends of the boards to dry on both sides.

-Cut out stars on the white Oracle 615 white glossy vinyl and add to the boards.
-Then spray a couple coats of clear lacquer to seal the boards to last longer.
+Cut out stars on the white Oracle 615 white glossy vinyl with your cutting machine and add to the boards.
+Then spray several coats of clear lacquer to seal the boards to last longer.

-I am so proud of how this project turned out and will have a beautiful patriotic flag back in my front yard.
+I am so proud of how this project turned out and will have a beautiful patriotic flag back in the front yard that will last and last.

 * * * *